jove-decompiler/carbon-copy/README.md

 # extract the top-level element at line number 123 (could be a function, or struct, or typedef, etc.)
 carbon-extract relative/path/to/source/file.c:123l
 ```
-Note that the resulting view of the codebase is specific to the build (e.g. the host machine's architecture, etc), as it occurs during compilation (after the preprocessing step).
-Having this "dynamic" view of the codebase makes the extraction step straightforward.
+Note that the resulting view of the codebase is specific to the build (chosen configuration, the host machine's architecture, etc), as it occurs during compilation (after the preprocessing step).
+Having this "dynamic" view of the codebase is what makes the extraction step straightforward and correct.

 ## Building
 You should be able to use your distro's clang package as-is.